DIAMOND COLOR REVIEW

 By Matt Ubertini Matt has a vast experience working with top diamond manufacturers and jewelers in NYC's diamond district for over 18 years.
 With graduate gemologist degrees from the Gemological Institute of America and International School of Gemology, Matt uses real world examples to help simplify the understanding of diamonds. |

 Many of you may have already heard the standard terminologies like "colorless" diamonds (consisting of grades D through F) and "near colorless" (consisting of grades G through J).
 Some find these terms to be too vague especially when there is a significant price difference between diamond colors.
-Additionally, online photos of diamonds really don't help you see the color difference.
-Since most single shot photos of loose diamonds are taken in a controlled light box it can make a bad diamond look good, and a good diamond look bad.
-In this article I will try to explain & illustrate the diamond color grade scale from the average viewer's perspective along with some of the feedback I got from jewelers on how their customers react to each color grade.
-I also found the diamonds that fall just below the "near colorless" group like "faint yellow" diamonds are worth noting because they provide excellent value to the buyer who is not too sensitive to color.
+Additionally, online photos of diamonds really don't help you see the true color difference.
+Since most single shot photos of loose diamonds are taken in a controlled light box, it can make a bad diamond look good, and a good diamond look bad.
+In this article I will try to explain & illustrate the diamond color grade scale from the average viewer's perspective, along with some of the feedback I received from jewelers on how their customers react to each color grade.
+I also found that diamonds that fall just below the "near colorless" group like "faint yellow", are worth noting because they provide excellent value to a buyer who may be not too sensitive to color.

 TOP VIEW

-As mentioned in this topic's outline, I had the privilege of working with diamond wholesalers in New York City's diamond district to gain access to a large selection of diamonds at one time so I was able to compare them side by side under 55W fluorescence lighting and separately under halogen lighting.
-For this diamond color review one wholesaler organized a lineup of GIA certified round diamonds roughly at 2 carat total weight each from D color through N color.
+As mentioned in this topic's outline, I’ve had the privilege of working with many diamond wholesalers in New York City's diamond district.
+This allowed me to gain access to a large selection of diamonds and gave me an opportunity to compare them side by side under daylight fluorescent lighting which, as a gemologist, we use for grading diamond color.
+For this diamond color review one wholesaler organized a lineup of GIA certified round brilliant diamonds of approximately 2 carat total weight, each from D color through N color.
 To keep an even playing field, I tried to keep all the diamonds the same shape and size.
-So here we go, below is a picture of the lineup of GIA certified round diamonds from D color on the left all the way to N color on the right with light directly flashing over it.
+So here we go; Below is a picture of the lineup of GIA certified round diamonds from D color on the left all the way to N color on the right with our grading light directly overhead.

 Top view of round diamonds compared side by side from D color through N color graded diamonds.